Verification Logic

 Category Weights

 After scoring each category individually, the bot combines them into a final score using category weights.
-Each category has a weight (default 1.0), and categories with higher weights contribute more to the final number.
+Each category has a weight, defaulting to 1.0, and categories with higher weights contribute more to the final number.

 How it works